 First, we've all had the experience of being on the receiving end of a "fake smile," and perhaps becoming agitated by it.
-Think of a negative customer service experience, for example, in which the employee's facial expression conveys that exact opposite sentiment, compared to their behavior.
+Think of a negative customer service experience, for example, in which the employee's facial expression conveys a sentiment that is the exact opposite of their behavior.

 This study goes beyond that, by measuring stress hormones in research participants whose reactions to various types of smiles were measured and judged.
 It starts with the presumption that broadly speaking, there are three major types of smiles:

-Thus, the researchers provided a reaction-which seemed to the speakers to be live and real time--that consisted of either a dominant smile, an affirmative smile, or a reward smile.
+Thus, the researchers provided a reaction--which seemed to the speakers to be live--that consisted of either a dominant smile, an affirmative smile, or a reward smile.